miguelitos-stuff/cnn-condition-monitoring-images/README.md

   <figcaption>Figure 12: An overview of the positions of the sensors on the wind turbine gearbox.
 In this image AN3-AN10
 represent the location of sensor 3 to sensor 10. </figcaption>
 </figure>
+---
+---
+The following figures consist of the different data images

 AMED Sensor 3 performance | FRED Sensor 3 performance
 --- | ---